 While writing out a list or outline in a word-processing software means you can move things around just as easily there, I find that sometimes it feels limiting just by the nature in which the software forces you to write and edit.
 In order to move anything around, you have to copy-and-paste, delete, or continuously move things down the page.
 With it being on a wall or a board, you have these little compartments of text that you don’t have to worry about copy-and-pasting, deleting, or just moving down the page.
 You can physically pick up the paper and move it around wherever you see fit.
 There is something extremely freeing about that.
 It’s also just a lot more fun.

 This is probably the strategy most people know about from their school days.
-Writing in webs is a powerful strategy that can help with bodies of work that have a ton of moving parts (think Lord of the Rings, or something on that scale).
+Writing in webs is one of the most powerful writing strategies that can help with bodies of work that have a ton of moving parts (think Lord of the Rings, or something on that scale).
 If you have a large project with many different settings, characters, and concurrent story lines, a web may be the best thing for you.
 For example:

 Of course, my example isn’t super realistic, but I think it gets the point of across.
 You can map out large worlds and story arcs using webs.
 Even if your story isn’t of a large enough scope for web outlining, perhaps the relationships between your characters needs to be webbed out.
 Webs are a great tool for every writer to use, even if they don’t use it for their story outlines.

 “Is free-writing even a strategy?” you may ask.
 Heck yes it is.
 In a world with so much available at our fingertips, I think it’s worth reminding everyone that outlining isn’t a strategy for every writer.
 You will read plenty of blog posts, articles, how-to books where they all suggest outlining your work beforehand.
-While outlining is super helpful for a lot of writers, it won’t be for every writer.
+While outlining is super helpful for a lot of writers, it won’t be for every writer, and I want to provide writing strategies for everyone.

 With all of the gurus out there telling you that you have to outline, you may be limiting yourself by forcing out an outline.
 Some people work better without a set outline, and that is okay.
 Don’t stifle your creativity by trying to be someone you’re not.
 If you write better without an outline, then write without one.
 That is your strategy, and as long as the book gets written, who cares how it happened?